trivago/Heimdall.droid/README.md

 This library makes use of [RxAndroid](https://github.com/ReactiveX/RxAndroid).
 Therefore you should be familar with [Observables](https://github.com/ReactiveX/RxJava/wiki/Observable).

+If you are an iOS Developer then please take a look at the [Swift version of Heimdall](https://github.com/rheinfabrik/Heimdall.swift).

 ## Installation

 Heimdall is ready to be used via [jitpack.io](https://jitpack.io/#rheinfabrik/Heimdall.droid).